Spending Christmas Eve Around Europe

 If one is looking for a religious event to happen at Christmas, Europe’s old churches and cathedrals offer beautiful services.

-• Choir Performances: Enjoy Christmas carol singing in such places as King’s College Chapel in Cambridge or Salzburg Cathedral.
+• Choir Performances: Enjoy Christmas carol singing in renowned venues such as King’s College Chapel in Cambridge or Salzburg Cathedral.
 Family-Friendly Experiences

 Family-Friendly Experiences